 - Director, Disability Studies Research Laboratory

-I am a Professor in Kinesiology at Mississippi State University.
-I am also Fellow of the American College of Sports Medicine, Associate Editor for the Adapted Physical Activity Quarterly, and Past President of the North American Federation of Adapted Physical Activity.
+I am a Professor in Kinesiology at Mississippi State University and Fellow of the American College of Sports Medicine.
+I have served as President of the North American Federation of Adapted Physical Activity and as Associate Editor for the Adapted Physical Activity Quarterly.
 My goal is to contribute through academic scholarship to a society where individuals experiencing disability are empowered to participate in meaningful physical activity opportunities and to achieve optimal health.

 What motivates me to pursue my scholarly activities is learning.
 If learning in this area of scholarship is what motivates you too and if you wanted to either collaborate with me or study under my mentoring, I would be happy to discuss possible opportunities with you.